Going into medicine as a nontraditional (non-trad) applicant can be daunting. How do you know a school will give you a chance?

 - How to increase your chance of getting accepted (as a non-trad)

-Nontraditional applicants to med school shouldn’t be deterred from becoming doctors because they’ve spent time out of school, working or starting a family.
-The same for not having a strong science background.
+Nontraditional applicants to med school shouldn’t be deterred from becoming doctors because they’ve spent time out of school, working, or starting a family.
+The same goes for not having a strong science background.

 The reason I care so much?
 Because I am one!